-Testing is a vital part of the Software Development Life Cycle (SDLC) that checks various software components such as scalability, speed and stability.
+Testing is a vital part of the Software Development Life Cycle (SDLC) that checks various software components such as scalability, speed, and stability.
 Some of the testing techniques are stress testing, load testing, volume testing, endurance testing, compatibility testing, spike testing, and so on.
 These testing methods ensure that the developed software works fine under the expected workload and several other scenarios.
-Hence, the software testers are able to offer the product owners necessary information regarding scalability, accuracy, speed and stability.
+Hence, the software testers are able to offer the product owners necessary information regarding scalability, accuracy, speed, and stability.

 What is Spike Testing?

-Spike Testing is a performance testing, which is also a subset of stress testing that ensures whether the software or application developed is working under rapidly increasing and decreasing load generated by users.
-It is to make sure that no issue won’t arise in the speed of software, stability and scalability after the product’s delivery.
+Spike Testing is performance testing, which is also a subset of stress testing that ensures whether the software or application developed is working under rapidly increasing and decreasing load generated by users.
+It is to make sure that no issue won’t arise in the speed of software, stability, and scalability after the product’s delivery.

 The main objectives of this Software Testing are:

-- Estimates the applications’ weakness.
+- Estimates the applications’ weaknesses.

 - System’s failure under huge load can be observed.